Damelin

-Damelin is a private college founded in 1943 by Benjamin Damelin.
+Damelin (officially Damelin Pty Ltd) is a private South African tertiary education institution founded in 1943.
 It has 6 campuses in South Africa and is owned by Educor (the Education Investment Corporation Limited) group.

-Damelin offers degrees, diplomas and other higher qualifications, but is considered a college instead of a university due to the regulations for tertiary institutions in South Africa.
-Damelin is the oldest and most profitable education subsidiary owned by Educor.
-By November 2012, over one million students had graduated from Damelin.
+The institution offers degrees, diplomas, and other higher qualifications.
+Damelin is the oldest education subsidiary owned by Educor.

-Educor is a wholly owned division of A1 Capital, owned by Leo Chetty.
-It is one of the largest education service providers in Africa.
+In January 2026, the South African Department of Higher Education stated issued a Notice of Intent to Cancel the registration of Damelin, City Varsity, and ICESA City Campus, due to their consistently being unable to fulfil their mandates.

 History

+Damelin was established in 1943 by Benjamin Damelin.

-In 1943, Benjamin Damelin established Damelin as a "cramming college for white students".
-In 1951, Johann Brummer joined Damelin as a teacher, in 1952, becoming a partner and serving as Educor's Executive chairman until his resignation in 1998.
+In 1951, Johann Brummer joined Damelin as a teacher, becoming a partner in 1952, and serving as Educor's Executive Chairman until his resignation in 1998.
 One of the key aspects in the development of the Damelin name was initiated in 1952 when Brummer started developing materials for long-distance learning, which later became the Damelin Correspondence College in 1955.